fnl/couchdb_client/README.md

 API Documentation: see jsdoc/index.html

-ID/name policy: Database names may contain any character (as long as CouchDB permits it).
+**ID/name policy for documents and databases**: Database names may contain any character (as long as CouchDB permits it).
 Document IDs may contain any character, but not start with an _ (a CouchDB policy, this client would accept those names as long as they do not contain a /, too).
-Design document and local document IDs may contain any character (although you are well advised to stick with ASCII only for design documents).
+Design document and local document IDs may contain any characters, except /s in design document IDs (although you are well advised to stick with ASCII only for design documents).
 Function names (views, shows, lists, ...) may contain any characters (ASCII only advisable...).
-However, keep in mind that CouchDB name policy is *far* stricter than this!
+However, keep in mind that CouchDB name policy is (except for slashes in design document IDs) *far* more strict than all these "limitations"!

 License: [MIT](http://www.opensource.org/licenses/mit-license.php)